Harmony AI: How we resolve 90% of merge conflicts and accelerate Android software updates

 Why Do We Use Smaller, Specialised Models?

-LLMs exhibit strong generalisation and emerging reasoning capabilities, making them powerful tools for broad, open-ended tasks.
-However, for well-defined problems and specialised domains, small language models (SLMs) offer a more practical and efficient alternative.
 Not only can SLMs be 10-30x cheaper to run and deploy compared to LLMs, but recent studies also show that specialised SLMs (e.g., Phi-3.5-mini (3.8B), DeepSeek-Coder (6.7B)) can achieve comparable performance to models exceeding 70B parameters on coding benchmarks like HumanEval and MBPP.

-In our work on automated code conflict resolution, we developed a family of domain-specialised SLMs, which we call Harmony models.
+To achieve this we developed a family of domain-specialised SLMs, which we call Harmony.
 These models are based on smaller models such as Llama-3.1-8B and Qwen3-4B, and fine-tuned on a high-quality dataset of code-merging examples derived from the Android Open Source Project (AOSP).

 We found that fine-tuned, domain-specialised SLMs can match or even outperform leading general-purpose LLMs, despite being more than 20× smaller in size.
-As a result, our Harmony models deliver high precision and consistency without the computational overhead of broad, general-purpose reasoning, dramatically improving inference speed and reducing costs, which is key to resolving software updates at scale.
+As a result, our Harmony models deliver high precision and consistency without the computational overhead of broad, general-purpose reasoning, dramatically improving inference speed and reducing costs, which is a key enabler to resolving software updates at scale.

 Beyond Single Models

-To this end, we evaluated the top-3 accuracy (i.e., the likelihood that the correct resolution appears among the top three outputs), using a mixture of Harmony models built on different backbones (e.g., Llama-3.1-8B, Qwen3-4B) and trained on distinct subsets of AOSP-derived data.
+To this end, we evaluated the top-3 accuracy (i.e., the likelihood that a correct resolution appears among the top three outputs), using a mixture of Harmony models built on different backbones (e.g., Llama-3.1-8B, Qwen3-4B) and trained on distinct subsets of AOSP-derived data.

-Our ensemble of Harmony models achieved 27.11 accuracy improvement over the ensemble of general-purpose LLMs (Claude + Gemini + GPT).
-This result highlights another key advantage of small language models.
+This result highlights another key advantage of SLMs.
 Because SLMs are lightweight and cost-efficient, we can afford to train and deploy multiple specialised variants, each capturing slightly different coding patterns or merge heuristics, and then combine their strengths through ensembling.

 Agentic Approach to Merge Conflict Resolution